 View of the coast from the ruins of a castle on a hill.

-Sherpa bus service map at Beddgelert; and Criccieth Castle
+Sherpa bus service map at Beddgelert; and Castell Cricieth (Criccieth Castle)

 Attractions accessible from 'end of the line' station at Pwllheli